 Have you tried baking with olive oil?
 I was a bit hesitant to try the recipe but, this cookie recipe sounded so good.
-This is the best olive oil sugar cookie when your looking for a bright flavored, lightly citrus-y, lemon sugar cookie.
+This is the best olive oil sugar cookie when you are looking for a bright flavored, lightly citrusy, lemon sugar cookie.

 This is a homemade sugar crinkle recipe that your sure to enjoy any time of year, and become a family favorite.

 Olive Oil Sugar Cookies

 I couldn’t put my fingers on it recipe until I tried the cookies.
 This recipe reminded me of my grandma Nina’s cookies.
 Which is a good thing.
 She was from Italy, and her cooking and baking were amazing.
 This cookie recipe is such an easy cookie to make.
 Trust me, you will want to try this recipe.
 It’s awesome for spring, summer or anytime your looking for a lemon sugar cookie.